dwp/dataworks-aws-corporate-data-ingestion/docs/troubleshooting-failures.md

 ```

 #### 2. Check the step logs
-In the EMR console, under the 'steps' tab, check the `controller, stderr, stdout` logs
+In the EMR console, under the 'steps' tab, check the `controller, stderr,
-occasionally these will contain useful information at the end of the file
+stdout` logs.
+Occasionally these will contain useful information at the end
+of the file

 #### 3. Check the spark history server
 If steps 1/2 don't provide clear information about the failure, you can check